hoangtk0100/stauvise/README.md

     make dbdocs
     ```

-- Access the DB documentation at [this address](https://dbdocs.io/hoangtk.0100/stauvise).
+- Access the DB documentation at [THIS ADDRESS](https://dbdocs.io/hoangtk.0100/stauvise).

 ### How to generate code